johnwcowan/r7rs-work/SimpleSqlCowan.md

 ## Opaque object types

-Database, statement, result-set
+Connection, statement, result-set

 ## Databases

-(open-sql-database filename mode) -> db
+(open-sql-connection database-type connection-string mode) -> connection

-mode is symbol: read, write, create
+database-type is a symbol used to figure out which database driver to use. connection-string is meaningful to the driver. mode is an alist mapping symbols to strings or exact integers, also meaningful to the driver.

-(sql-database? obj) -> boolean
+(sql-connection? obj) -> boolean

-(sql-interrupt db timespec) -> undefined
+(sql-interrupt connection timespec) -> undefined

-Attempt to interrupt requests from any thread.
+Attempts to interrupt any requests currently in progress on connection.
+This must be called from a different thread than the requesting thread.

-(sql-timeout db timespec) -> undefined
+(sql-timeout connection timespec) -> undefined

-Set timeout in seconds and nanoseconds for each database request.
+Set timeout in seconds and nanoseconds for each request on the connection.
 Signal an error if request does not complete.

-(sql-in-transaction db thunk) -> what thunk returns
+(sql-in-transaction connection thunk) -> what thunk returns

-When proc returns, roll back unless sql-commit has been called.
+ISSUE: When proc returns, rollback or commit?

-(sql-commit db) -> unspecified
+(sql-commit connection) -> unspecified

-(sql-rollback db) -> unspecified
+(sql-rollback connection) -> unspecified

-(sql-in-transaction? db) -> boolean
+(sql-in-transaction? connection) -> boolean

-Is the database currently running a transaction?
+Is the connection currently running a transaction?

 ## Statements and result sets

-(sql-statement db code bindings) -> statement
+(sql-statement connection code bindings) -> statement

 It is an error to mutate either code or bindings; this enables caching of either compiled but unbound statements, fully bound statements, or both.

 (sql-statement? obj) -> boolean

-(sql-exec db statement) -> implementation-dependent
+(sql-exec connection statement) -> implementation-dependent

 Use this procedure when statement does not return a result set.

-(sql-result-set db statement thunk) -> whatever thunk returns
+(sql-result-set connection statement thunk) -> whatever thunk returns

 Executes statement and calls thunk, passing a result-set object.

 (sql-read result-set) -> list

 Returns a list of Scheme objects representing the next available row of the result-set.
-NULL is represented by the symbol nil.
+NULL is represented by the symbol `null`.

 (sql-read-all result-set) -> list of lists